Singh blocks Liberal plan to link support for disabled to CERB penalties

 But that latter concern would not be the sticking point for New Democrats that the proposed criminal sanctions are.

 The Liberals sought to save the day by offering to hive off the disability provisions and present them as a separate bill.
 The NDP accepted that, although Singh thinks the Liberals could improve the measure by making the $600 payment available to disabled people who do not file taxes.
+The NDP leader points out that the proposed cash benefit would only go to about 40 per cent of severely disabled Canadians.

 The Bloc -- which has other demands, such as a First Ministers' conference, and a fiscal update (in lieu of a federal budget) by July -- would also agree to support the disability provisions on their own.